 2. Add A Table Of Contents

-This is highly recommended.
+I highly recommend this little trick.
 I was experimenting with different sites and their structures on the web for 3 weeks now.

-What i found was quite surprising, and you should pay attention to this.
+What I found was quite surprising, and you should pay attention to this.
+This is a trick you can use to get results quickly.

 These two posts are from the same blog.
 One appears to have sitelinks below the result while the others don’t.
 Google thinks that these headings are something the searcher would be looking for and hence it shows them in the search result itself.